Our Founder — Dream Chaser Kids

 The model has to be affordable for the communities it serves most. $25 per student for a one-day workshop isn't a promotional price — it's a design commitment.

 Data is a form of faithfulness.
-Every outcome measure, every StoryBuilder page, every pre/post survey exists because this generation's work deserves to be documented — for funders, for families, and for history.
+Every outcome measure, every StoryBuilder page, every pre/post survey exists because this generation's work deserves to be documented.

 A note from Leslie